Juve held in dour draw, Napoli win to close gap on top two

 MILAN Juventus missed a chance to extend their advantage over second-placed AS Roma when they played out a dismal 0-0 draw away to Udinese on Sunday, while Napoli closed in on Serie A's top two with a 2-1 win at Chievo.

-A Mauricio Pinilla scissors kick gave Atalanta a last minute 2-1 win over Cagliari and Fabio Quagliarella grabbed a hat-trick in Torino's 5-1 demolition of Sampdoria which left losing coach Sinisa Mihajlovic "ashamed" of his team's performance.

-Inter Milan's miserable form under Roberto Mancini continued as they lost 3-1 at Sassuolo, however neighbours AC Milan won for the first time since the Christmas break when they beat bottom-of-the-table Parma by the same score.
+A Mauricio Pinilla scissors kick gave Atalanta a last minute 2-1 win over Cagliari, Fabio Quagliarella grabbed a hat-trick in Torino's 5-1 demolition of Sampdoria and Inter Milan's miserable form under Roberto Mancini continued as they lost 3-1 at Sassuolo.

-Frenchman Jeremy Menez scored twice for Milan, the first a penalty, to take his tally to 12 league goals this season and lift his team to joint eighth alongside Genoa with 29 points.

 Juventus, with 50 points from 21 games, stayed seven clear of Roma although Carlos Tevez should have given them the points when he shot wide after being set up by Paul Pogba.